Kautenja/UIXibView/README.md

 ## License

-XibView is available under the MIT license.
-See the LICENSE file for more info.
+UIXibView is available under the MIT license.
+See the [LICENSE][] file for more info.

+[LICENSE]: ./LICENSE